 Food Runners are responsible for assisting waitstaff on serving customers at a restaurant or similar establishment.
 Among their duties include maintaining cleanliness in particular areas, setting tables, refilling drinks, assisting customers with everything that they need, and coordinating with the workforce in and out of the kitchen.
 Furthermore, Food Runners need to ensure that all deliveries are accurate according to what is ordered by a customer.
 It is essential to stay presentable and helpful at all times as the main priority is customer satisfaction.

-As far as similarities go, this is where it ends because a cashier/host responsibility requires skills such as "host," "reservations," "guest complaints," and "basic math."
+While similarities exist, there are also some differences between cashiers/host and food runner.
+For instance, cashier/host responsibilities require skills such as "host," "reservations," "guest complaints," and "basic math."
 Whereas a food runner is skilled in "wine," "culinary," "food handling," and "food service."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A sales associate and cashier is an employee who takes on the dual role of helping customers with their product inquiries and facilitating the purchase of the customer.
 As a sales associate, the employee must be familiar with the different products offered by the company and should be able to direct customers to the product that best suits their needs.
 As a cashier, the employee must be familiar with the cash register and the system that the company uses to manage sales and facilitate payment.
 He/She or she must be able to work the equipment needed for a smooth checkout process.

-While looking through the resumes of several cashiers/host and host/waiters we discovered that both professions have similar skills.
+On average, host/waiters earn higher salaries than cashiers/host, with a $1,012 difference per year.cashiers/host and host/waiters both have job responsibilities that require similar skill sets.
 These similarities include skills such as "pos," "to-go orders," and "seat guests," but they differ when it comes to other required skills.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a cashier/host is likely to be skilled in "cleanliness," "host," "excellent guest," and "reservations," while a typical host/waiter is skilled in "food handling," "culinary," "waiter," and "customer satisfaction."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a cashier/host is likely to be skilled in "cleanliness," "host," "excellent guest," and "reservations," while a typical host/waiter is skilled in "food handling," "culinary," "waiter," and "customer satisfaction."

-Host/waiters typically study at similar levels compared with cashiers/host.
+Most host/waiters achieve a similar degree level compared to cashiers/host.
 For example, they're 0.0% less likely to graduate with a Master's Degree, and 0.5% less likely to earn a Doctoral Degree.